 Mr. Taylor is an adjunct professor of music at Westfield State University, where he teaches music theory, conducting, and music history.
 He is also the Minister of Music at First Congregational Church, Westfield, a position he has held since 1987.
-He recently retired as director of Novi Cantori, a small concert choir which he conducted for twenty years.
+He was the director of Novi Cantori, a small concert choir which he conducted for twenty years, and he also directed the Greater Westfield Choral Association from 1987 to 2006.

 Mr. Taylor performs on the pipe organ, harpsichord, and piano, and he has appeared as guest conductor with the Farmington Valley Symphony, Arcadia Players, the Pioneer Valley Symphony.
 He is a lifelong resident of the greater Springfield area, and lives in Feeding Hills with his wife Kirsten.